sysartifacts/sysartifacts.github.io/_conferences/sosp2023/guide.md

 discussion comment, as on many other platforms.
 Type @ and let HotCRP autocomplete the name you want.

-Avoid overloading authors with questions and comments, especially given that there are multiple evaluators per artifact.
-Use "Reviewer discussion" comments to synchronize with your fellow evaluators before communicating with authors.
+When possible, avoid overloading authors with questions and comments, especially if similar questions have already been asked or answered by other reviewers.
+Before posting a new comment on HotCRP, ensure that the answer you are looking for is not already present in previous comments from the authors or other reviewers.
+With that said, if you encounter an issue to which the solution is not readily apparent, contact the authors as soon as possible to resolve it.
+Since authors and reviewers may span many timezones, it is imperative to raise blocking issues to authors quickly.
+This will ensure that authors have enough time to respond, provide solutions, and update their artifact documentation.

-For instance, if you must provide your SSH key to the authors so they can give you access to their hardware, each evaluator can write their key in a reviewer discussion message, and the final one can copy/paste all of them in one single author discussion message.
-If you encounter an issue with the artifact, try first asking other evaluators if they have had the same issue, and if they have not, see how your environments differ as this information can be helpful to help authors fix bugs.
+For issues that require input from all reviewers, use "Reviewer discussion" comments to synchronize with your fellow evaluators before communicating with authors.
+For example, if you must provide your SSH key to the authors so they can give you access to their hardware, each evaluator can write their key in a reviewer discussion message, and the final one can copy/paste all of them in one single author discussion message.

 ## Evaluation setups